antoineMoPa/mucalc.com/README.md

+Code Status: Some features are broken today since I am working on login.
+Not production ready yet.

 # livecalc.xyz

 livecalc.xyz is a multi-user math web app.
 The math is parsed & computed in the browser by [math.js](http://mathjs.org/).